Piercel2022/Piercel2022/README.md

 - 🔭 I’m currently working on **JavaScript,React and Ruby Projects**

-- 🌱 I’m currently learning **the REACT Library and Ruby On Rails Frameworks**
+- 🌱 I’m especially curious about **the REACT Library and the Ruby On Rails Framework**

 - 👯 I’m looking to collaborate on **open source projects**